basierend auf Bewertungen

 Homeopathy and Bach flower therapy

-Bach flower therapy, on the other hand, understands illness as an expression of a lack of harmony between body and soul.
-Accordingly, physical symptoms are not treated, but the illness is to be countered by impulses on a mental/emotional level: based on the mental state of the patient, the appropriate plant mixture is selected, which is intended to stimulate certain mental forces and release blockages.
-For this purpose, 38 plants were described, which are said to correspond to the 38 archetypal human states of mind - such as fear, excessive worry, hypersensitivity to influences, etc.
+Bach flower therapy, on the other hand, sees illness as an expression of a lack of harmony between body and soul.
+Accordingly, physical symptoms are not treated, but the illness should be counteracted through impulses on a mental/emotional level: based on the patient's mental state, the appropriate plant mixture will be selected, which is intended to stimulate certain mental powers and resolve blockages.
+38 plants were described that are said to correspond to the 38 archetypal human soul states - such as: Fear, excessive worry, hypersensitivity to influences, etc.

 Micronutrients

-In addition to herbal products, there are minerals that have been an integral part of naturopathy from the very beginning.
-In ancient times it was correctly assumed that muscle cramps result from a lack of magnesium and that the red blood cells absolutely need iron to bind oxygen.
+In addition to herbal products, there are minerals that have been an integral part of natural medicine from the beginning.
+Even in ancient times, it was correctly assumed that muscle cramps resulted from a magnesium deficiency and that red blood cells absolutely needed iron to bind oxygen.

-In addition to minerals, trace elements and essential fatty acids, the so-called “micronutrients” also include vitamins, which are essential for the bodies are essential to life.
+In addition to minerals, trace elements and essential fatty acids, these include:a also vitamins, the so-called “micronutrients”, which are vital for the body.

-The term "vitamins" includes a wide variety of organic compounds that are necessary for metabolism.
-Despite all their differences, the vitamins have in common that they do not serve to generate energy, but rather have very specific functions, such as antioxidants to protect against free radicals.
-If there is a lack of vitamins, one becomes ill even with a sufficient supply of energy-supplying fats, proteins and carbohydrates.
+The term “vitamins” includes a wide variety of organic compounds that are necessary for metabolism.
+Despite all their differences, what the vitamins have in common is that they do not serve to generate energy, but rather very specific functions, such as: as antioxidants in protecting against free radicals.
+If vitamins are missing, you will get sick even if you consume enough energy-providing fats, proteins and carbohydrates.
 With the exception of vitamin D, which can be produced by the organism itself with the help of sunlight, all other vitamins must be supplied through food.

-There are both fat- and water-soluble vitamins, whereby only fat-soluble vitamins (vitamins A, D, E and K) can be stored in the body (the exception is the water-soluble vitamin B12).
+There are both fat- and water-soluble vitamins, although only fat-soluble vitamins (vitamins A, D, E and K) can be stored in the body (the exception is the water-soluble vitamin B12).

-Vitamin deficiencies are particularly common Malnutrition, e.g. a vitamin 12 deficiency is often found in vegans.
-A vitamin D deficiency is also typical in the dark season in our latitudes.
+Vitamin deficiency often occurs.a in case of malnutrition, for example A vitamin b12 deficiency is often found in vegans.
+A vitamin D deficiency is also often typical in our latitudes during the dark season.
 Athletes, smokers, pregnant and breastfeeding women also have an increased need for numerous vitamins.
 The same applies in times of increased stress.

-Our combination preparations are of great importance to us because they perfectly embody what we at QIDOSHA have set as our goal: to combine the best of the 3 worlds of Ayurveda, TCM and western herbal medicine.
-In close cooperation with Indian Ayurveda doctors, TCM herbal specialists, naturopaths and pharmacists, we have combined ingredients in such a way that they provide you with the best possible support for various challenges.
-Of course, legally we have to point out that there are no scientific studies on our combination preparations, so we are not allowed to make any statements about their effectiveness.
-We have therefore given you an overview of the current study situation for each individual ingredient and where there are legally permissible "health claims", we have named them accordingly.
+Our combination preparations are of great importance to us because they perfectly embody what we at QIDOSHA have set ourselves as a goal: to combine the best of the 3 worlds of Ayurveda, TCM and western herbal medicine.
+In close collaboration with Indian Ayurvedic doctors, TCM herbal specialists, alternative practitioners and pharmacists, we have combined ingredients in such a way that they provide you with the best possible support in dealing with various challenges.
+Legally, we must of course point out that there are no scientific studies on our combination preparations, so we are not allowed to make any statements about their effectiveness.
+We have therefore given you an overview of the current study situation for each individual ingredient and, where there are legally permissible “health claims”, we have named them accordingly.

-The background to the widespread disappearance of mixtures of active ingredients in the 1980s, such as those found naturally in plants, is the official requirement to name only the most important active ingredient and to describe its active principle in a so-called "plant monograph". .
-However, since the active principle in nature is usually not based on just one single substance, a large number of herbal medicinal products disappeared from the market at the time.
-Modern drugs are therefore based on a single active ingredient.
-Accordingly, an aspirin with 500 mg of concentrated acetylsalicylic acid, for example, works faster than a willow bark extract, which contains the active ingredient of aspirin in a natural form along with other substances.
-Proponents of naturopathy, however, object that this would possibly be bought with corresponding side effects and there would be a risk that the holistic effect of the traditional medicinal plants would be lost.
-Multi-substance mixtures, also known as "multi-target" pharmacology, are much more adapted to the biology of the human body.
-The principle is: you identify herbs and plants that together increase the desired effect, but have different side effects, so that they do not add up, but remain below the threshold of perception.
+Background for the extensive disappearance of active ingredient mixtures in the 1980s, for example occur naturally in plants, the official requirement is to name only the most important active ingredient and to describe its active principle in a so-called “Plant monograph” to describe.
+Since the active principle in nature i.dR. was not based on just a single substance, a large number of herbal medicines disappeared from the market at that time.
+Modern medicines are therefore based on a single active ingredient.
+This then works accordingly, for example: an aspirin with 500 mg of concentrated acetylsalicylic acid faster than a willow bark extract, which contains the active ingredient of aspirin along with other substances in natural form.
+However, proponents of naturopathy argue that this may be the case. would come at the price of corresponding side effects and there would be a risk that the holistic effect of the traditional medicinal plants would be lost.
+Multi-substance mixtures, also known as “multi-target” pharmacology, are much more adapted to the biology of the human body.
+The principle is: you identify herbs and plants that together enhance the desired effect but have different side effects so that they do not add up but remain below the threshold of perception.

-In 2004, the legislature made approval somewhat easier across Europe, but the herbal medicines were largely excluded from reimbursement by health insurance companies on the grounds that they should not be classified as prescription-only due to their very good tolerability (cf. Prof. Dr. Andreas Michalsen, Healing with the power of nature, Insel-Verlag).
+In 2004, the legislature made approval somewhat easier across Europe, but herbal medicines were largely excluded from reimbursement by health insurance companies on the grounds that they should not be classified as requiring a prescription due to their very good tolerability (cf. Prof. Dr. Andreas Michalsen, Healing with the Power of Nature, Insel-Verlag).

 Our first four combination preparations focus on strengthening the immune system, antioxidants, detoxification and fat burning.
-Medicinal mushrooms, Ayurvedic products as well as vitamins and vital substances are used in every preparation, which support the respective purpose in the best possible way.
+Each preparation uses medicinal mushrooms, Ayurvedic products as well as vitamins and vital substances that optimally support the respective purpose.

 Legal consumer information